WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![](/ReceiveLabelingRequired.png)

-If you generate more than 21 unused addresses, a warning will appear saying `MinGapLimit increased from 21 to 22.` and so on.
+If you generate more than 21 unused addresses, a notification will appear saying `Warning!
+MinGapLimit increased from 21 to 22.` and so on.
 The `MinGapLimit` is the maximum number of consecutive unused addresses in your sequence of addresses, Wasabi automatically increases this value if needed when you generate new receiving addresses.
 :::